Pilot.

 Aviation Safety Inspector

-Cognitive skills your 1383 training built — and where they transfer.
+Cognitive skills your 1383 training built — and where they transfer in civilian work.

 Situational Awareness